Search element - Quick search bar

 As babies get older they can be distracted during feeds.
 Many will also find different positions in which to feed and may also become quite active while at the breast.

-You may need to find a quiet time and place to help your baby to settle at the breast and focus on feeding.
+You may need to find a quiet time and place to help your baby to settle and focus on feeding.
 Giving your baby something to hold or play with, for example a colourful necklace, can help.

 Does my baby still need night feeds?